gesistsa/rtoot/cran-comments.md

-## Resubmission of update from 0.3.0 to 0.3.1
+## Update from 0.3.1 to 0.3.2

-fixed issues in file CITATION
+* added functions to favourite/boost/bookmark statuses
+* fixed erroneous examples

 *(dontrun examples are used to not make unnecessary API calls)*

 # Test environments
-* ubuntu 22.04, R 4.2.2
+* ubuntu 22.04, R 4.3
 * win-builder (devel and release)

 ## R CMD check results